ncats/mawa-training-materials/session_1/session_1.md

 ![datafile_unification](full/datafile_unification.png)

 Steps to perform on this page, in sequence, will be identified by bright blue numbers.
-In section "1: Select datafile(s)", we will select the datafiles we want to combine by clicking on the checkboxes in the "Selected" column and then pressing the "Combine selected files into single dataframe" button:
+In section "1️⃣ Select datafile(s)", we will select the datafiles we want to combine by clicking on the checkboxes in the Selected column and then pressing the "Combine selected files into single dataframe" button:

 ![combine_selected_files](reduced/combine_selected_files.png)